Jeff Fiorentino: Oakland Athletics

-Second stint with Orioles
+Baltimore Orioles (second stint)

-After being designated for assignment on May 30, he was claimed off waivers by his original team, the Orioles, on June 5.
+On June 5, 2008, Fiorentino was claimed off waivers by his original team, the Baltimore Orioles.
+He played in 68 games for the Triple-A Norfolk Tides, batting .268/.361/.355 with two home runs, 25 RBI, and seven stolen bases.

+Fiorentino split the 2009 campaign between Norfolk and the Double-A Bowie Baysox, hitting .299/.375/.487 with 12 home runs, 67 RBI, and 15 stolen bases across 109 total appearances.
+On October 29, 2009, Fiorentino was removed from the 40-man roster and sent outright to Triple-A Norfolk.

 Hiroshima Toyo Carp

 On January 31, 2010, Fiorentino signed a minor league contract with the Baltimore Orioles.
 He was released to sign with the Hiroshima Toyo Carp of Nippon Professional Baseball.
+Fiorentino made 44 appearances for Hiroshima, slashing .246/.356/.325 with two home runs, 15 RBI, and two stolen bases.

 Atlanta Braves

-Fiorentino was traded to the Atlanta Braves on May 4, 2011, in return for cash.
-He joined the Double-A Mississippi Braves.
+On May 4, 2011, Fiorentino was traded to the Atlanta Braves in exchange for cash considerations.
+He hit .238 with one home run and four RBI across 13 games for the Double–A Mississippi Braves; following a promotion to the Triple–A Gwinnett Braves, Fiorentino batted .260/.349/.394 with five home runs, 20 RBI, and three stolen bases (across 80 games).

 Oakland Athletics

-On November 19, 2011, he signed a minor league contract with the Oakland Athletics.
-He was released on June 2, 2012.
+On November 19, 2011, Fiorentino signed a minor league contract with the Oakland Athletics.
+He made 16 appearances for the Triple–A Sacramento River Cats, hitting .186/.286/.256 with four RBI.
+Fiorentino was released by the Athletics organization on June 2, 2012.

 York Revolution

 On July 13, 2012, Fiorentino signed with the York Revolution of the Atlantic League of Professional Baseball.
+He made 66 appearances for the team, batting .312/.401/.426 with four home runs, 27 RBI, and four stolen bases.

-He was released on June 16, 2013.
+Fiorentino appeared in 37 games for York during the 2013 campaign, slashing .329/.392/.453 with three home runs and 21 RBI.
+He was released by the Revolution on June 16, 2013.

 Coaching career

 Florida Atlantic University

-Fiorentino joined the staff of his alma mater in the summer of 2014.
+Fiorentino joined the staff of his alma mater, Florida Atlantic University in the summer of 2014.
 He worked primarily with the outfielders, hitters, and base runners.
 During his one year on staff, FAU made it to the championship game of the Gainesville Regional where they were defeated by the Florida Gators.

 Chipola College

 Fiorentino joined the Chipola College coaching staff in the summer of 2015.
 He currently works primarily with the infielders, catchers, hitters and base runners.
 Fiorentino helped guide the Indians to back-to-back Junior College World Series championship titles in 2017 and 2018.
 Also during his tenure, Chipola was the first team from Region XIII since the 1960s to participate in the Junior College World Series three consecutive years by winning the state tournament from 2017 through 2019.
-There have been 20 players selected in the Major League Baseball Amateur Draft during his first four years on staff at Chipola.
+There have been 20 players selected in the Major League Baseball draft during his first four years on staff at Chipola.